MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-types-and-layouts.md

 The `CardPart` page type is an entity-oriented page type for inclusion in another page, for example, in a FactBox.

 > [!NOTE]
 > Since entity-oriented pages represent a *single* entity, such as a customer or an item, we recommend that you do not use a `Repeater` group in the construction of entity-oriented pages.
-However, an entity-oriented task page *can* include a list part page that, in turn, contains a `Repeater` group.
+If you do, some of the repeater's features may not work properly, and it may not get the expected size.
+However, an entity-oriented task page *can* include a list part page that, in turn, contains a repeater group.

 #### Collection-oriented pages